[TOC]

 Using LLMs to Utilize Tools: User

-conducted experiments on Large Language Models (LLMs) and found that giving a chat-style command is the most reliable method to make LLMs use tools as shown in the provided example.
-Notably,!i <agentName>
+@poltronsuperstarconducted experiments on Large Language Models (LLMs) and found that giving a chat-style command is the most reliable method to make LLMs use tools as shown in the provided example.
+Notably,!i <agentName>was mentioned as a method to open a conversation with another conversation, allowing for cognitive tree building. -

 Agent Efficiency:

-pointed out that despite reliability issues, if an agentâs role is to solve unit tests, it will keep trying until successful.
-Though a human brain is still necessary to validate unit tests, thereâs a notable time gainâwith the new process making@poltronsuperstar
+@poltronsuperstarpointed out that despite reliability issues, if an agentâs role is to solve unit tests, it will keep trying until successful.
+Though a human brain is still necessary to validate unit tests, thereâs a notable time gainâwith the new process making@poltronsuperstaras productive as 15 past selves. -

 Shift in Tech Stack:

-shared an intention to shift from GPT-4 to mistral medium, and plans to start everything from scratch.
+@poltronsuperstarshared an intention to shift from GPT-4 to mistral medium, and plans to start everything from scratch.
 An open-source project encompassing these attempts towards AGI (Artificial General Intelligence) is planned for next month.
 Offers for collaboration before the release were openly solicited. -

 Codebase Concerns:

-mentioned that the decision to start from scratch instead of open sourcing immediately is due to a bloated codebase issue which can happen when a codebase builds itself until it becomes unwieldy. -
+@poltronsuperstarmentioned that the decision to start from scratch instead of open sourcing immediately is due to a bloated codebase issue which can happen when a codebase builds itself until it becomes unwieldy. -

 Community Logo Initiative: User

-expressed an interest in starting work on ideas for a community logo.
+@m1337dexpressed an interest in starting work on ideas for a community logo.

 â· #la-plateforme (20 messagesđ„):